Winnipeg Route 52: Route description

-Beginning at the northern city limits, the route runs south as Main Street along the west bank of the Red River.
-After passing through downtown, it becomes the Queen Elizabeth Way from the Main Street Bridge to the Norwood Bridge, over the Assiniboine and Red Rivers.
-South of the Norwood Bridge, it continues along the east side of the river as St. Mary's Road to the south Perimeter Highway.
-At the northern city limits, Route 52 becomes Manitoba Highway 9; at the south Perimeter Highway, it continues as Manitoba Provincial Road 200.
+Route 52 begins at the south Perimeter Highway (Manitoba Highway 100) and along St. Mary's Road as the northern continuation of Manitoba Provincial Road 200.
+It follows the east side of the Red River to the Norwood Bridge, it crosses the river and becomes Queen Elizabeth Way.
+It continues to the Main Street Bridge over the Assiniboine River, where it enters downtown and becomes Main Street.
+After passing through downtown, it runs along the west bank of the Red River to its northern terminus at the Winnipeg city limits, just south of the north Perimeter Highway (Manitoba Highway 101), and becomes Manitoba Highway 9.

 Route 52 passes through the suburbs of West Kildonan, the North End, Downtown, Fort Rouge, St. Boniface, and St. Vital.
 The section between Broadway and St. Anne's Road is part of Manitoba Highway 1, the Trans-Canada Highway.

-Many of Winnipeg's most prominent buildings and institutions are located along Main Street, including City Hall, the Centennial Concert Hall, the Manitoba Museum, Union Station, the Richardson Building, and 360 Main (formerly the Commodities Exchange tower).
+Many of Winnipeg's most prominent buildings and institutions are located along Main Street, including City Hall, the Centennial Concert Hall, the Manitoba Museum, Union Station, the Richardson Building, 360 Main (formerly the Commodities Exchange tower) and the historic VJ's Drive Inn.